 Now that you know how great these applications can be for you and your team, how do you choose which one is right for you?
-As with just about any application category, you are not short for options, and testing out all of these options is not necessarily possible.
-First, you must go through what you are expecting to get out of your VOIP services, features you and your team must have, and limit your search to those.
-Important to note that there are VOIP’s available that strictly work off your cell phone and some that have the ability to also work off an analog phone.
+As with just about any application category, you are not short for options.
+Testing out all of these options is not necessarily possible.
+First, you must go through what you are expecting to get out of your VOIP services.
+Next, features you and your team must have, and limit your search to those.
+Important to note that there are VOIP’s available that strictly work off your cell phone.
+On the other hand, there are some that have the ability to also work off an analog phone.
 Depending on your office set up, and your day-to-day business, this will dictate which type of VOIP is necessary.

-A large portion of how you decide which VOIP service will be right for you is based on your IT team as they will more than likely be the ones doing the complete overhaul of your company phones.
-Talk to them and see what requirements they are looking for and keeping them in the loop will help the selection process and the implementation process.
+A large portion of how you decide which VOIP service will be right for you is based on your IT team.
+They will more than likely be the ones doing the complete overhaul of your company phones.
+Talk to them and see what requirements they are looking for.
+Keeping them in the loop will help the selection process and the implementation process.
 Below, we have listed the 5 best VOIP services.

 The 5 Best VOIP Service Providers

 RingCentral isn’t the largest or most well-known company but if you talk to anyone with any experience with VOIPs they will have come across this service.
 This tool offers a wide range of features and has the infrastructure to support Europe, North America, and Asia, ensuring that you always have connection and support.
 RingCentral starts at $19.99, in small to medium-sized businesses and has the ability to price match their plans for under 50 lines.
 RingCentral has also upgraded its video conferencing and partnered with Zoom which allows RingCentral customers to integrate the two.